Normation/rudder-api-doc/src/api_v2/node.md

     @apiName listAcceptedNodes
     @apiGroup Nodes

     @apiDescription That function allow you to get details of accepted Nodes.
 You can make query on those Nodes based on inventory criterion.
-You can use the same queries than those sued in NodeGroup queries
+You can use the same queries than those used in NodeGroup queries

-    @apiParam (Mono) {Query}      query A query json object like we use as query in NodeGroups.
-A three field json object { 'composition' : 'and', 'select' : 'node', 'where' : [{"objectType":"node","attribute":"OS","comparator":"eq","value":"Linux"}]}, That parameter can be replace by the three following (select, composition, where)
-    @apiParam (Mono) {String}          [composition=and] Boolean operator to use between each criteria.
-Other value is "And"
-    @apiParam (Mono) {String}          [select=node] What kind of data we want to include.
-Here we can get policy servers/relay by setting 'nodeAndPolicyServer'
-    @apiParam (Mono) {Criterion} where The criterion you want to find for your nodes like '[{"objectType":"node","attribute":"OS","comparator":"eq","value":"Linux"}]}'
     @apiParam (Multi) {String}   [include=default]  Level of information to include from the node inventory.
 Some base levels are defined (minimal, default, full).
 You can add fields you want to a base level by adding them to the list, possible values are keys from json answer.
 If you don't provide a base level, they will be added to default base level, so if you only want os details, use "minimal,os" as the value for this parameter
+    @apiParam (Query) {Query}     query             A query json object like we use as query in NodeGroups.
+A three field json object { 'composition' : 'and', 'select' : 'node', 'where' : [{"objectType":"node","attribute":"OS","comparator":"eq","value":"Linux"}]}, That parameter can be replaced by the three following (select, composition, where)
+    @apiParam (Query) {Criterion} where             The criterion you want to find for your nodes like '[{"objectType":"node","attribute":"OS","comparator":"eq","value":"Linux"}]}'
+    @apiParam (Query) {String}    [composition=and] Boolean operator to use between each criteria.
+Other value is "And".
+Only used if 'where' is defined.
+    @apiParam (Query) {String}    [select=node]     What kind of data we want to include.
+Here we can get policy servers/relay by setting 'nodeAndPolicyServer'.
+Only used if where is defined.

     @apiExample Example usage (curl):
      # Get all nodes having a hostname starting with node1 and based on Linux